Middlesex Sevens

-It was famously won by non-rugby union side Wigan (rugby league) in 1996 and again by a rugby league side in 2001 (Bradford Bulls).

-Players

-The Middlesex Sevens has seen many notable great players take the field including Waisale Serevi, Eric Rush, Lawrence Dallaglio, Henry Paul, Robbie Paul, Clive Woodward, Will Carling, JPR Williams, Prince Alexander Obolensky, Frank Whitcombe, David Sole, Va'aiga Tuigamala, Martin Offiah, Ben Gollings, Simon Amor, David Strettle, Josh Lewsey, Andy Ripley and Ollie Phillips amongst others.

 History

-Traditionally the Middlesex Sevens was an invitation tournament with entertainment derived from overseas and qualifying sides challenging the rugby union top teams.
-In 2005 the tournament became a twelve team competition with Rugby Premiership teams only participating.
+Traditionally the Middlesex Sevens was an invitation tournament with entertainment derived from overseas and qualifying sides challenging rugby union's top teams.
+In 2005 the tournament became a twelve team competition with only Rugby Premiership teams participating.
 In 2008 the tournament reverted to sixteen teams.
-The 2010 final was played between London Irish who fielded three Armitage brothers and ULR Samurai with a strong international contingent.

-Brazil was amongst the teams invited to take part in the 2011 Vauxhall Middlesex Charity 7s.
-The Final was played between Esher RFC and Samurai.
+Brazil was amongst the teams invited to take part in the 2011 tournament.
+The final was played between Esher RFC and Samurai.

-Two rugby league clubs have won the Middlesex Sevens: firstly Wigan, who brought a star-studded team including Offiah, Shaun Edwards, Andy Farrell, Tuigamala and a young Jason Robinson to Twickenham in 1996 as a tune-up before the union leg of their historic Clash of the Codes series against Bath.
-Wigan were joined on the honours list by Bradford Bulls, champions in 2002.
+Two rugby league clubs have won the Middlesex Sevens.
+In 1996 Wigan brought a star-studded team including Martin Offiah, Shaun Edwards, Andy Farrell, Va'aiga Tuigamala and Jason Robinson to Twickenham in 1996.
+Bradford Bulls were champions in 2002.

 The Women's Middlesex 7s was introduced in 2011, the final year of the tournament, and was won by Wooden Spoon Women.